naiborhujosua/naiborhujosua/README.md

 In addition to his professional pursuits, Josua is an avid reader.
 He is participating in the [2023 Challenges](https://www.goodreads.com/review/list/125884887-josua-naiborhu?shelf=2023-reading-challenges) with a goal of reading over 50 books on topics such as machine learning, business, writing, and solopreneurship.

-He plans to share his knowledge by writing tutorials on software engineering, predictive analytics, data cataloging, data privacy, and MLOps on his [Substack](https://substack.com/profile/11598438-josua-naiborhu).
+He plans to share his knowledge by writing tutorials on software engineering, predictive analytics, data catalog, data privacy, and MLOps on his [Substack](https://substack.com/profile/11598438-josua-naiborhu).
 Consider subscribing for more content.

 ## Learn more about him on these platforms 👋
 <a href="https://medium.com/@naiborhujosua"><img src="https://res.cloudinary.com/importdata/image/upload/v1595012354/medium_mono_hoz0z5.png" alt="drawing" width="35"/>&nbsp;&nbsp;&nbsp;&nbsp;<a href="https://twitter.com/naiborhu_josua">